Palmyrene Funerary Portraiture

 Tower tombs, Palmyra, Syria (photo: James Gordon, CC BY 2.0)

-Among the tomb types from Roman Syria are the curious “tower tombs” of Palmyra, which find no comparison in Roman architecture from the western empire (above and left).
-They were the main tomb typology from the final quarter of the first century until the middle of the second century C.E., at which point the underground hypogeum became the preferred tomb type.
+Among the tomb types from Roman Syria are the curious “tower tombs” of Palmyra, which find no comparison in Roman architecture from the western empire.
+They were the main tomb typology from the final quarter of the 1st century until the middle of the 2nd century C.E., at which point the underground hypogeum became the preferred tomb type.
 A hypogeum is a subterranean tomb, most often excavated directly from the bedrock, thus creating an underground chamber or chambers for burials.

 The tower tombs tend to occupy high ground and were likely built for kinship groupings.
 These tall, slender structures enclose tiers of niches or loculi in which human remains would be deposited.
 Each loculus would then be sealed with a stone slab, often carved with a relief portrait of the descendent.
-An exceptionally fine (and early) example is the Tower Tomb of Iamblichus (dated to 83 C.E. on the basis of epigraphic evidence—evidence from inscriptions).
-Another is the well preserved Tomb of Elahbel (above) with its elaborately coffered ceilings (below).
+An exceptionally fine (and early) example is the Tower Tomb of Iamblichus.
+Another is the well-preserved Tomb of Elahbel with its elaborately coffered ceilings.

-Balcony, Elahbel Tower Tomb, Palmyra, Syria (photo: Bernard Gagnon, CC BY-SA 3.0)
+Left: Balcony, Elahbel Tower Tomb, Palmyra, Syria (photo: Bernard Gagnon, CC BY-SA 3.0); right: Interior of a tower tomb, Palmyra, Syria (photo: Gianfranco Gazzetti, CC BY-SA 4.0)

 Individual portraiture